Board of Directors

 She holds a J.D. from the University of California, Berkeley School of Law, 1998 and a B.S. in Accounting and Finance, Indiana University Bloomington, 1995, summa cum laude, with honors.

-A native of Austin, Firestein holds a bachelor’s degree from Georgetown University and two master’s degrees from The University of Texas.
+A native of Austin, Texas and current resident of the Austin area, Mr. Firestein holds a bachelor’s degree from Georgetown University and two master’s degrees from The University of Texas at Austin, as well as various advanced training certifications from the National Foreign Affairs Training Center of the U.S. Department of State.

 Mike Froy is global chair of the Corporate practice of Dentons, the world’s largest law firm, with more than 200 offices in over 80 countries (including over 40 offices in each of the U.S. and China).
 Mike previously served on Dentons’ U.S. and China region boards and as co-head of Dentons’ Chicago office.
 Dentons U.S. offices include locations throughout the Heartland (Illinois, Indiana, Iowa, Kentucky, Missouri, Ohio, Louisiana, Texas, and Alabama).